 A sprouting potato has “eyes” or buds, which are bulging sprouts.
 Each of these has the potential to grow into its own potato plant.

-On the other hand, if you are annoyed by sprouting potatoes, there are a few things you can do to prevent it from happening.
+On the other hand, maybe you are annoyed by sprouting potatoes (or, you want to slow down the process).
+In that case, there are a few things you can do to prevent it from happening.

 How To Prevent Potatoes From Sprouting